TUDsun/Alt-CC-INR/README.md

   pages={--}
 }
 ```
-*(Note: The citation will be updated once the manuscript is officially published.)*
+*(Note: The citation will be updated once the manuscript is accepted and officially published.)*

 ## License